-ALLENTOWN, Pa. - A federal judge in Pennsylvania on Jan.
-19 denied an insurer's motion to reconsider a ruling denying its motion to separate claims in an insurance breach of contract and bad faith lawsuit, ruling that the insurer failed to show that the stay was needed (Heather Wagner, et al. v.
-Allstate Insurance Co., No. 14-7326, E.D.
+PHILADELPHIA - A federal judge in Pennsylvania on Nov.
+9 granted an insurer's motion for summary judgment in an insurance breach of contract and bad faith lawsuit, ruling that an insured failed to present any evidence to support her bad faith claim with regard to the insurer's handling of her homeowners insurance claim (Lillian Pecko v.
+Allstate Insurance Co., No. 16-1988, E.D.
 Pa.; 2016 U.S. Dist.
-LEXIS 6364).
+LEXIS 155355).

 HARRISBURG, Pa. - The liquidator of an insolvent insurer asked a Pennsylvania court on Nov.
 3 to approve a plan by which a reinsurer will make direct payments of workers' compensation and employers' liability claims to an insured, thus relieving the insolvent insurer of its obligations to the insured (In re: Reliance Insurance Company in Liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).

 PHILADELPHIA - The Pennsylvania federal judge overseeing the Philadelphia Amtrak train derailment multidistrict litigation on Oct.
 27 approved a $265 million settlement between Amtrak and those injured and the families of those who died in the May 12, 2015, derailment (In re Amtrak Train Derailment in Philadelphia, PA, on May 12, 2015, No. 2654, E.D.
 Pa.).